-Accurate product descriptions are essential part of a good online customer experience.
+Accurate product descriptions are an essential part of a good online customer experience.
 Often they are the last detail your customers read before the checkout.
 Thus, well-written and comprehensive descriptions can be the final nudge convincing your website visitors to buy from you.
-In this article, well tell you how to write good product descriptions that sell.
+In this article, we'll tell you how to write good product descriptions that sell.

 Why product descriptions are so important?

 Before going to the writing tips, we think it is useful to explain the reason why product descriptions should not be overlooked.
 Shopping online provides consumers with significant benefits when they search for information and evaluate options, there is no denial of that.
 However, sometimes the help from the store personnel or the possibility to try out the product would provide invaluable assistance for customers to make the right decision.
+Therefore, product descriptions play an important role in forming the overall website user experience.

 The information provided on the website must compensate for the lack of physical contact with the product and communication with the shop personnel.
-Together with the other content formats, like product images and videos, product descriptions have a major role in closing the information gap between online and brick and mortar shopping.
+Together with the other content formats, like product images and videos, product descriptions have a major role in closing the information gap between online and brick-and-mortar shopping.

 How to write product descriptions?